joris1724/vzome-sharing/_posts/2025-04-05-Space-Filling-by-Truncated-Rhombicuboctahedra-16-08-39.md

 ---
 title: Space Filling by Truncated Rhombicuboctahedra
-description: Two space filling system are based on truncations of a rhombicuboctahedron (a rectified rhombic dodecahedron).
+description: Two space filling systems are based on truncations of a rhombicuboctahedron (a rectified rhombic dodecahedron).
 Both can be build with Zometool.
 image: https://joris1724.github.io/vzome-sharing/2025/04/05/16-08-39-Space-Filling-by-Truncated-Rhombicuboctahedra/Space-Filling-by-Truncated-Rhombicuboctahedra-A.png
 published: true
 layout: vzome